EC-BingChilling/Summer2023/chapter6.md

 Both players recieve higher payoffs for coordinating on (Oranges,Oranges) or (Grapes,Grapes) even though the payoff isn't equal.

-- The other way to see the Coordination game is by the Stag hunt game which is when hunter 1 and hunter 2 can either go out together and hunt down a stag, hunter 1 tries to hunt a stag while hunter 2 hunts a hare vice versa and when they both hunt a hare.
+- The Final Version of the coordination game is by the Stag hunt game which is when hunter 1 and hunter 2 can either go out together and hunt down a stag, hunter 1 tries to hunt a stag while hunter 2 hunts a hare vice versa and when they both hunt a hare.
-- This can be broken down into a simple way of there is one choice that can be done alone, there is another choice that requires 2 hunters or one hunter can be smart while the other tries the impossible.
+- If the strategies are mismatched, the one who is trying for the higher payoff gets penalized.

+**Pure Strategy Nash Equilibrium** - where each player has chosen a strategy and no player can benefit by changing their strategy while the other players keep theirs unchanged

 Figure 6.10 Stag Hunt game